Salton Buttes: Hazards

 The discovery of Holocene eruptions of the Salton Buttes have drawn attention to the volcanic hazards posed by the field.
 The Salton Buttes are monitored by the California Volcano Observatory for possible future volcanic activity.
 Geophysical evidence shows that liquid magma is still present underneath the Salton Buttes.
-Since the volcanoes have erupted in the past, there is present-day unrest, and there are areas of high population density nearby (about 2,518 people lived in the area in 2010), the Salton Buttes are considered high-hazard volcanoes.
+Since the volcanoes have erupted in the past, since there is present-day unrest, and since there are areas of high population density nearby (about 2,518 people lived in the area in 2010), the Salton Buttes are considered high-hazard volcanoes.
 Future eruptions may generate pyroclastic flows and pyroclastic surges, which could endanger people within 10 km of the vents.
 The field is monitored with seismometers and periodic sampling of gas exhalations and hot springs; there is a volcano hazard map, but it is incomplete.